App Flow Overhaul

 Excess scrolling to complete legacy step process

-Redesign Into A Single Page
+Single Page Solution

 Since the new page was API driven, I could safely move most pieces in the interface with minimal rework and focus on improving customer experience.